dnut/clipboard-sync/README.md

 # Installation
 For most users, it is preferred to install clipboard-sync with your operating system's package manager.

 If your system is not supported, please vote on [the appropriate issue](https://github.com/dnut/clipboard-sync/issues?q=is%3Aopen+is%3Aissue+label%3Adistribution).
-For the time being, you can install using the Generic Linux approach.
+While waiting for support on your system, the Generic Linux approach is recommended.
 The Cargo installation is an alternative approach for discerning users.

 ## Arch Linux
 [clipboard-sync](https://aur.archlinux.org/packages/clipboard-sync) is available in the Arch User Repository.